xnvme/xnvme/docs/background/backends/upcie/cplane.md

 ### No isolation between processes

 A client maps BAR0 and can therefore ring any doorbell and write `CC`, which is to say it can reset the controller.
-Under `vfio-pci` it also holds the device descriptor.
-Clients are inside one trust domain by construction;
+What it maps is the whole of BAR0 rather than the doorbells it was given, so what a client can reach is not bounded by what it was allocated: one that asked for a single queue can ring the doorbells of every other queue on the controller, including queues held by other clients.
+Under `vfio-pci` it also holds the device descriptor, and a GPU client maps the same registers a second time through the BAR's sysfs resource, which is the only mapping its kernels can be given.

-where that is unacceptable, the answer is the kernel driver, which arbitrates because it owns the device.
+Admission to the socket is therefore the whole of the boundary, and it is a coarse one.
+It is not quite the whole of what a client needs, either: a GPU issuing its own I/O reaches the doorbells through the BAR's sysfs resource rather than the descriptor it was handed, so that client needs privileges of its own rather than only what the server gives it.
+Handing out only the doorbell page a client was allocated would be finer, and the register layout allows it where the page granularity happens to line up, but that is not what this does.
+Clients are inside one trust domain by construction; where that is unacceptable, the answer is the kernel driver, which arbitrates because it owns the device.

 ### The message names the controller, so the socket does not have to